YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ```
 would be expanded into [this](lstring.ml), where we could see that besides the type
  constructor definitions a lot more codes have actually been auto-generated to
- support the  requested  `show` plugin.
+ support the  requested  `show` plugins.

 ## The Type Definitions